Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 1. Initialize the required constants for various gradient descent algorithms
 2. Initialize words with their corresponding word embeddings(From Google word2vec Miklov) and the model parameters with a simple random function
-3. Enter a loop : for t = 0 to T-1 (For the total number of epochs)
+3. Enter a loop : for t = 0 to T-1 (For the total number of epochs) <br />
   a.
-Enter a loop : for n = 0 to N-1 (Inner loop for model parameter optimization)
+Enter a loop : for n = 0 to N-1 (Inner loop for model parameter optimization) <br />
-    i.
-Compute the gradient of the model parameter and apply the update ii.
-Compute the accuracy to check for improvement
+    -> Compute the gradient of the model parameter and apply the update <br />
+    -> Compute the accuracy to check for improvement <br />
   b.
-Enter a loop : for n = 0 to N-1 (Inner loop for word embeddings optimization)
+Enter a loop : for n = 0 to N-1 (Inner loop for word embeddings optimization) <br />
-    i.
-Compute the gradient of the word embeddings and apply the update ii.
-Compute the accuracy to check for improvement
+    -> Compute the gradient of the word embeddings and apply the update <br />
+    -> Compute the accuracy to check for improvement <br />

 ## Optimization Algorithms